Core care

 Environment

 Botanically, Peace Lily is native to tropical rainforests of Central and South America, particularly Colombia and Venezuela and remains tied to those ecological conditions in cultivation and reflects that origin in its growth preferences.
 Within native ecosystems, it occupies warm understory or open tropical habitats with seasonal rainfall and is regularly noted for its white flowers and foliage.
-The species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
-Its ongoing popularity in houseplant culture comes from dependable growth and flexible placement across many interior styles.
-It remains a dependable choice for growers who want clear structure, stable performance, and a distinctive visual identity.
+A practical check: the species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
+A practical check: its ongoing popularity in houseplant culture comes from dependable growth and flexible placement across many interior styles.
+A practical check: it remains a dependable choice for growers who want clear structure, stable performance, and a distinctive visual identity.

 The white "flower" is actually a modified leaf called a spathe.